Alex-Costea/Wiles/docs/tickets.md

 No description provided.

-## 73 - Avoid splash of white by making background dark before image load.
+## 74 - Highlight syntax in Wiles Web

 No description provided.